walaa-elashmawi/medical-ml-classification/README.md

 # medical-ml-classification
-Machine learning classification project comparing models for disease prediction using Python and Scikit-learn.
+Machine learning classification project utilizing logistic regression for disease prediction using Python and Scikit-learn.